minaamfasihi/Organizations-Manager-in-Nodejs/README.md

 - If you are connected successfully, it means that your database has been setup successfully using docker

 # Installing NodeJS using Docker
-- In the first step when installing mysql, we created our parent directory called `pipedrive` Make sure you are inside it.
+- In the first step when installing mysql, we created our parent directory called `pipedrive`.
+- Make sure you are inside it.
 If you were in `pipedrive/database`, you can do `cd ..` so that you are now in `pipedrive`

-It would be better if you could do this in a new terminal so that you have multiple terminals corresponding to different containers.
+- It would be better if you could do this in a new terminal so that you have multiple terminals corresponding to different containers.

 - Run `docker build -t pipedrive-nodejs .`
 - Run this for detached mode,